DJFPaul/grandMA2-Chataigne-Module/README.md

   - Encoder page/parameters
   - Console log
   - B/O State (Unsure if feasible)
-  - Grandmaster Fader Value (Unsure if feasible)
+  - Grandmaster Fader Value (Unsure if feasible other than a CMD Wrapper)

 ## Setting up grandMA2